Birds in Kruger National Park – Winged Wonders

 Tawny eagle looking at a flying insect close to the ground

-What is immediately evident when identifying the bateleur is its colourful plumage, orange legs and reddish-orange beak.
+Identifying the bateleur is easier than other eagles as the bird has multi-coloured plumage, orange legs and a reddish-orange beak.
 It is known to scavenge more food than it hunts.

 Bateleur-eagle-with-food_Birds-of-Kruger-National-Park